vitaly-t/decomment/README.md

 ## Features

-* Removes both single and multi-line comments from JSON, JavaScript and CSS
+* Removes both single and multi-line comments from JSON, JavaScript and CSS/Text
 * Automatically recognizes HTML and removes all `<!-- comments -->` from it
 * Does not change layout / formatting of the original document
 * Removes lines that have only comments on them